 At any tattoo shop, you must be at least 18 and in good health to get a tattoo.
 However, in Japan the age limit is often 20 for many tattoo shops.
 You will not be allowed to get a tattoo if you are drunk or unwell.
-As long as you are a responsible, healthy adult, there are a number of artists in Japan who would be happy to give you a tattoo.
+As long as you are a responsible, healthy adult, there are a good number of artists in Japan who would be happy to give you a tattoo.
 Here are 8 famous tattoo shops in Osaka with original designs.

 There is something for nearly every person looking to get a tattoo at Hyper Space Tattoo.
 The studio offers tattoos in a wide variety of designs, including tribal, traditional Japanese, black and white, and color.
 They do both small and large pieces.
 Maybe you want to show off a large tattoo to the world.
 Perhaps you’re looking for something tiny and inconspicuous.
 Either way, they have something for you!
 In addition to a variety of illustrations, they also do lettering.
 Hyper Space Tattoo tattoos both men and women.

 The shop has English speaking staff available, making it ideal for customers who don’t speak very much Japanese.
 Four artists work at the shop.
 Three of the artists are male and one is female.
-The shop advertises the female artist as catering to women who prefer to be tattooed by women.
+The shop advertises female artists as catering to women who prefer to be tattooed by women.
 Prices range from 10,000 yen for a small tattoo to 100,000 yen for a large tattoo.
-In addition, the Hyper Space Tattoo promises that their studio is very clean.
+In addition, the Hyper Space Tattoo promises that their studio is pristinely clean.
 They provide detailed information about their sanitization process on their website.
 Overall, your experience at Hyper Space is sure to be safe, fun, and comfortable.